Materials: Coils & Foam

-According to the company, the bed can support 350 lbs. of weight on each side.
+According to the company, the bed can support 350 lbs of weight on each side.

-While the Puffy Royal Hybrid won’t work well for stomach sleepers or many heavyweight sleepers, it will deliver a mixture of softness and pressure relief for side sleepers and back sleepers.
+While the Puffy Royal Hybrid won’t work well for stomach sleepers or some heavyweight sleepers, it will deliver a mixture of softness and pressure relief for side sleepers and back sleepers.
 The base layer of individually wrapped coils will add more breathability than a memory foam mattress.
 All these cloud-like qualities mean that you might just drift off to sleep before you get to the end of the next chapter.

 |Performance Factor||Out of 5|